KabbAmine/zeavim.vim/README.md

 Notes <a id="notes"></a>
 -----

-Zeavim is my first vim plugin and it was created in the beginning for a personal use, so please feel free to report bug(s) and contact me if you want, I usually answer in 1-2 days.
+Zeavim was my first vim plugin and it was created in the beginning for a personal use, so please feel free to report issues and submit PR.
+I usually answer in 1-2 days.

-Thank to [Jerzy Kozera](https://github.com/jkozera) for creating such wonderful open-source application.
+Thanks to [Jerzy Kozera](https://github.com/jkozera) for creating such wonderful open-source application.

-Thank to Bram Moolenaar for creating the best piece of software in the world :D
+Thanks to Bram Moolenaar for creating the best piece of software in the world :heart:

-Thank to you if you're using zeavim.
+Thanks to you if you're using zeavim.